Welcome to the Comuá Network!

 GOALS

-Disseminate and give visibility to member organizations, highlighting their performance and their contribution to the transformation of the country, so that they can be seen as alternatives for social investment.
+Disseminate and give visibility to member organizations, highlighting their performance and contribution to the country's transformation so that they can be seen as alternatives for social investment.

-Articulate member organizations to strengthen struggles and expand resources for donation in the areas of human rights and social justice, to support transformative initiatives.
+Articulate member organizations to strengthen struggles and expand resources for human rights and social justice donations to support transformative initiatives.

 GOVERNANCE